christopher-k-c/SEI-64_PROJECT_TWO/README.md

 ### Bugs

 - Login alert message works but the logout messaging does not.
-- When updating or adding a phone number to a user, if the first digit in the phone if a zero it will not save or display.
+- When updating or adding a phone number to a user, if the first digit in the phone is zero it will not save or display.
 - Also related to the phone number, there needs to be a min and maximum digit rule applied to the input, and can place as many or as few digits as the user likes into this input.
+- The dashboard themes css file is 11000 lines long and we are likely only using 300 lines at maximum.
+I cleared up the landing page themes css file which also came with a large amount of redundant css however the dashboard theme is particularly egregious.
+It unfortunately means that the project looks incredibly CSS heavy when in fact only 5% of that css is actually taking effect.

 ### Key Learnings & Wins